ariatemplates/editors-tools/ultimate-poc/resources/README.md

 * `statics`
 	* `absolute` - Array of Strings: absolute paths to use as static serving locations
 	* `relative` - Array of Strings: relative paths to use as static serving locations
 * `log` - Boolean: wether or not to active console logging.
-Of course this makes sens only if the console is available.
+Of course this makes sense only if the console is available.
 The logging system is a work in progress (consider using [winston](https://github.com/flatiron/winston))

 ## Package